Interior Design Trends

 - Chrome Finishes – brass is still trending, but every showroom featured chrome.

-- Geometric Shapes – circles, squares, cylinders stacked as lamp bases and adorn case goods.
+- Geometric Shapes – circles, squares, and cylinders stacked as lamp bases and adorn case goods.

 - Animal Hides – benches, chairs, ottomans, and even cocktail tables, nightstands, and armoires were covered in hides.